Lando Norris: McLaren driver says he faces 'repercussions' until end of F1 season after Oscar Piastri clash at Singapore GP

 Piastri said his team-mate took "responsibility" for the clash in discussions with McLaren after the Singapore race weekend.

-"The talks from Singapore were very productive with everyone involved," said Piastri, who leads Norris by 22 points in the standings.
+"The talks from Singapore were very productive with everyone involved," said Piastri, whose championship lead over Norris was trimmed to 22 points after his team-mate beat him to third in Singapore.

 "The conclusion was what happened in Singapore is not how we want to go racing as a team and ultimately Lando has taken responsibility for that.
 So that's in the past now and the rules wont change because of that.